Space Odyssey (TV series): Part One

 At an unspecified point in the near future, five astronauts, commander Tom Kirby, engineer Yvan Grigorev, medic John Pearson, geologist Zoë Lessard, and exobiologist Nina Sulman depart Earth orbit on a mile-long nuclear-powered spaceship, Pegasus.
 Six weeks later, Pegasus arrives in orbit around their first destination, Venus, where Lessard and Grigorev pilot the lander Orpheus to the surface, where Grigorev conducts a short walk in a specially designed reinforced pressure suit while Lessard remains inside the lander.
-During the walk, Grigorev visits the nearby derelict Soviet lander Venera 14, however he starts to fall behind schedule, and suffers from exhaustion and overheating, only narrowly making it back to Orpheus.
+During the walk, Grigorev visits the nearby derelict Soviet lander Venera 14, which had arrived on Venus in 1982.
+He falls behind schedule, and, suffering from exhaustion and overheating, only narrowly makes it back to Orpheus.
 After successfully launching and docking with Pegasus, the crew depart Venus for Mars.

 After arriving in Mars orbit, the crew rendezvous with a pre-placed supply ship to refuel Pegasus.
 Kirby, Pearson, and Sulman descend to the surface of Mars in the lander Ares, landing near Melas Chasma, a part of the Valles Marineris canyon system, where they intend to search for liquid water buried beneath the surface at the bottom of the canyon using a robotic rover (named Charlie) carried by a balloon.
 Upon landing, Kirby is hit by a dust devil, but he is not injured.
 Their first attempt at finding water is thwarted by a solar flare, which forces the astronauts on the surface to take shelter in Ares for a few days, while Lessard and Grigorev in orbit onboard Pegasus take shelter too.
 Once the danger has passed, the crew of Ares return to the edge of Melas Chasma, where Sulman successfully guides Charlie to the bottom of the canyon, successfully finding a small amount of liquid water buried under the ground.
 However, Lessard reports that a large dust storm is developing in the canyon, which threatens to ruin their mission.
 After retrieving the water sample, the astronauts once again take shelter in Ares.
 Once the dust storm has passed, Ares lifts off and rejoins Pegasus.